maubanel/UE5-CPP-Functions-Templates-Classes/containers/README.md

 ##### `Step 4.`\|`UECPPFTC`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now just like arrays, you should not exceed the size of the area and try and access an item that does not exist.
 If you change the item to `20` and press the Press the <kbd>Play</kbd> button, you will get an assertion.
 Now this would allow you to write code to handle the assertion and potentially not crash.
-If you press the <kbd>Ignore</kbd> button, then it goes and crashes just olike the array did prior.
+If you press the <kbd>Ignore</kbd> button, then it goes and crashes just like the array did prior.

 ![out of bounds assertion](images/assertionInGame.png)